List of Responding Schools

 Students are presented with a certificate of appreciation/completion documenting the total pro bono/public service hours performed.

 The Dean of the Law School distributes service awards at graduation to students who have demonstrated strong commitments to community service programs.

 Awards given at annual luncheon or reception

-At the graduation ceremony, students are recognized for their service in both leadership and community service, and pro-bono service.
-Their names are listed in the program under these categories, and they are asked to stand to be recognized by their fellow classmates and invited guests.
+At the graduation ceremony, students are recognized for public service and leadership.
+Their names are listed in the program and they are asked to stand to be recognized by their fellow classmates and invited guests.

 Loyola hosts an annual Public Interest Convocation.
-All first-year students are required to attend the convocation, which each year recognizes one lawyer who has devoted his or her career to full-time public interest work, and another lawyer who has devoted a substantial portion of his or her career to pro bono service.
+All first-year students are required to attend the convocation, which each year recognizes one lawyer who has devoted their career to full-time public interest work, and another lawyer who has devoted a substantial portion of their career to pro bono service.

 The Gillis Long Poverty Law Center annually recognizes students, faculty, and alumni who have demonstrated a commitment to working for social justice for the poor.
 These Public Service Awards are presented at the Spring Distinguished Speaker Lecture.

 Marquette recognizes students who complete 50 hours of qualifying pro bono legal service with a service honor cord at graduation and induction into the Pro Bono Society, with special honors for those achieving 120 hours of pro bono service.
 Qualifying pro bono hours must be: (1) primarily legal in nature, (2) not for credit or compensation, (3) supervised by a licensed attorney, and (4) of service to low-income people, those with barriers to equal access to justice, or a nonprofit whose mission is to serve the same.

 Students who have completed at least 50 hours or pro bono work are recognized at graduation with a special cord and notation in the commencement program.
 There is also an annual award for outstanding student pro bono work each year.